Mezusphere Console management interface

 Team management and audit

 Invite team members, assign roles, and scope permissions to specific projects or environments.
-Every action in the Console is logged for auditing.
+A queryable audit log of Console actions is on the roadmap.

 Why the Console matters